Ubenwa/flutter_pytorch_mobile/README.md

 ### Installation

-To use this plugin, add `pytorch_mobile` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/packages-and-plugins/using-packages).
+To use this plugin, add `pytorch_mobile_v2` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/packages-and-plugins/using-packages).

 Create a `assets` folder with your pytorch model and labels if needed.
 Modify `pubspec.yaml` accoringly.